What are brand metrics?

 - appearance and finish

-Customer loyalty is make-or-break for any brand.
-When fed back continually into a brand loyalty program, the data will help you minimise poor experiences and optimise factors that promote loyalty.
+Brand loyalty is make-or-break for any brand.
+When fed back continually into a brand loyalty program, the data will help you minimize poor experiences and optimize factors that promote loyalty.
 These might include:

 - courtesy and customer care

 - identification with the brand (where brand values match personal values)